 Eric Lukingbeal is a lawyer in the Environmental + Utilities Practice Group.
 In the 1980s, he was chair of the firm's Litigation Section.
 His practice involves environmental litigation, predominantly Superfund, toxic torts, environmental contamination, enforcement defense, citizen suits under the Clean Water Act, and public trust matters.
 He has tried jury and court cases in Connecticut state and federal courts since 1974.

-Mr. Lukingbeal co-wrote the Connecticut chapter of the Environmental Law Practice Guide (Matthew Bender, 1993), and he was a member of the advisory panel appointed by the American Arbitration Association in Connecticut to establish rules for mediation and arbitration in environmental matters.
+Eric co-wrote the Connecticut chapter of the Environmental Law Practice Guide (Matthew Bender, 1993), and was a member of the advisory panel appointed by the American Arbitration Association in Connecticut to establish rules for mediation and arbitration in environmental matters.
 He has written several articles on mediation, including "Environmental Mediation: Advantages for Parties and Insurers," a Claims Forum for the American Arbitration Association in 1997, and "The Magic of Mediation," published in the Yankee Oilman in 1996.
-Mr. Lukingbeal is a special master for the U.S. District Court for the District of Connecticut.
+Eric is a special master for the U.S. District Court for the District of Connecticut.